 The philosophy that drives nonprofit corporations is to effect positive change for educational, civil, religious, social or charitable causes.
-Inevitably for some not-for-profits, satisfying the original goals of the corporation becomes more and more challenging due to financial difficulties and other reasons.
-These reasons may not always be clearly defined and from time to time it may be necessary to ask the tough questions in evaluating if your nonprofit corporation should be dissolved.
+But for some not-for-profits, satisfying the original goals of the corporation becomes more and more challenging due to financial difficulties and other reasons.

 Reasons for dissolving nonprofit organizations

 Can your non-profit support itself financially?

 Are unpaid debts mounting with no end in sight?
 Are contributions virtually nil?
 If your nonprofit corporation has been sustained by a handful of contributions, it may be time to review other feasible financial options.
 If fundraising possibilities are slim, it may be time to consider corporate dissolution.

 If you’re facing competitive forces such as several comparable not-for-profits in the same town doing the same thing, you may be vying for government funding and revenue for your cause while your competitors down the block are beating the same drum.
 If joining forces isn't a viable option, closing your doors and ceasing duplicate efforts may make sense.

 Has your nonprofit organization's reputation been tainted?

 Embezzling and mismanagement add up to disaster for a nonprofit corporation.
 While you might think something like this would never happen within your nonprofit, you’d be surprised how often it does.
 Public relations efforts can be stepped up to redeem the positive image your nonprofit entity once maintained.
 Some organizations successfully recover while others may continue a downward spiral making dissolution your best option.